 We get shipments 3-4 times a week, because we want to make sure that our chile reaches our customers within a few days of harvest.
 Most of what we sell has been harvested and delivered to us within 24 hours, so it has more time to vine ripen.
 We buy almost entirely local produce, so we don’t need to account for product sitting in Los Angeles or McAllen, Texas for days, then being trucked for days, only to wind up in a more local distribution center for a few days before it finally reaches its destination.
 Our local produce tastes better than what you can find in the grocery store, because it doesn’t need to be harvested under ripe to extend shelf life.
 Not only that, but it is better for you, as it is more full of nutrients.
 Buying local shortens the supply chain, and allows us to offer our customers the best product quality and freshness at the same time.

-Our plans in 2022 and beyond
+Our plans in 2024 and beyond

-We learned our lesson in the past by overextending.
-At our peak, Farmers Market had 10 stores, and distributed produce to many restaurants and other local grocery stores such as The Fruit Basket and others.
-At this size, it was too much work, and probably resulted in us not doing as good of a job as we could have.
+At this large scale, it was too much work as people got older, and probably resulted in us not doing as good of a job as we could have.
 We are not willing to repeat the mistake of biting off more than we can chew.
 Our sole focus is on providing a great place to get roasted green chile, red chile ristras, and local produce.
 We will also try to sell more specialty products that people love.
 There are a few different plans we have to improve our quality of service and customer experience as well.